SzabolcsGyorke/BCCloudScopeOnPrem/README.md

 ### procedure BLOBExportToServerFile(var TempBlob: Codeunit "Temp Blob"; FilePath: Text): Boolean
 Downloads the contents of the tempblob to a server file.
-Returns true if the operation was sucsessful.
+Returns true if the operation was successful.

 | Parameter | Description |
 | --- | --- |